 - 14. The Commission was informed that the experience of local standards committees have varied considerably and although the changes may not be as effective without statutory powers, there was a strong case for a local regulatory body.
-There are a lot of good reasons to a retain code and the committee.
+There are many good reasons to retain a code and the committee.
 It is crucial to have independent members and we are fortunate in Derby to have exceptionally good members. - 15.
-The Commission was informed that there is room for improvement in the current system:

-- Currently members are not given any details of the complaint against them.
-This deemed to be unfair - The Assessment Sub Committee which assesses whether there is a case for investigation and acts as a filter could be abolished.
-This process could be carried out by the chair who would decide whether a complaint is trivial or serious and should be investigated - Approach other peer authorities with a view to having a reciprocal arrangement to undertake each other's investigations and minimise the costs of investigations. - 16.
+The Commission was informed that there is room for improvement in the current system: - Currently members are not given any details of the complaint against them.
+This seems to be unfair - The Assessment Sub Committee, which assesses whether there is a case for investigation and acts as a filter could be abolished.
+This process could be carried out by the chair who would decide whether a complaint is trivial or serious and should be investigated - An approach to other peer authorities, with a view to having a reciprocal arrangement to undertake each other's investigations, could reduce the costs of investigations. - 16.
 The Government requires authorities to have at least one independent member whose views are sought and taken into account.
 Witnesses to the investigation recommended retaining the current size and makeup of the committee consisting of four independent and three elected members.
 This would meet the Localism Act requirements of having at least one independent member whose views are sought and taken into account.
-However, it should be recognised that the Act does no longer gives independent members voting rights.
+However, it should be recognised that the Act does not explicitly give independent members voting rights, which by implication removes that existing right.